ZhouYuxuanYX/Unsupervised-Deep-Learning-Framework-for-Anomaly-Detection-in-Time-Series-/README.md

 **Model.py**

-In the **online** settings, the time series data are divided into fixed-sized segments, and each segment is seen as an exmple:
+In the **online** settings, the time series data are divided into fixed-sized segments, and each segment is seen as an example:

 * **Multilayer Perceptron(MLP)**: predict the next elements based on the previous segment
 * **1 D Convolutional Auto-encoder**: reconstruct the given segment as input
 * **Variational 1D Convolutional Auto-encoder**: reconstruct the given segment as input

-In the **seq2seq** settings,  following sequence to sequence models are employed to do the so-called iterative inference, that is to say, predict only one step ahead in an iteration, and with the predicted point added to the input, move to the next iteration:
+In the **seq2seq** settings, the following sequence to sequence models are employed to do the so-called iterative inference, that is to say, predict only one step ahead in an iteration, and with the predicted point added to the input, move to the next iteration:
 * **Wavenet**
 * **LSTM**